ipfs/specs/src/routing/http-routing-v1.md

 :::warn

-TODO: is below a sensible limit?

-There SHOULD be no more than 100 `Providers` per request.
+Since non-streaming results have to be buffered before sending, server SHOULD be no more than 100 `Providers` per `application/json` response.

 :::